AdobeDocs/experience-manager-screens.en/help/using/mobile-network-router.md

    >[!NOTE]
    >**Troubleshooting Tip**
-   >If AEM Screens does not connect properly and the expected content is not displayed:
-   >
-   >1.
-Check in your Internet Router firewall if there are any restrictions regarding `TCP/IP Port 80/443`.
+   >If AEM Screens does not connect properly and the expected content is not displayed then check in your Internet Router firewall if there are any restrictions regarding `TCP/IP Port 80/443`.

 ## Setting Up Mobile Network with Mobile Data Router and Active Network Components {#requirements-direct}